Adam František Kollár: Dates

 Kollár was born to the family of a lower nobleman probably during the week before the recorded date of his baptism on Sunday, 17 April 1718, in Terchová, now in Slovakia, then Tyerhova in the Kingdom of Hungary.
 Sources often give the date of his baptism as his birth date.
 Some earlier sources give the day of his birth as 15 April, and the oldest Austrian biographies had the year 1723.
 His ancestor Ladislaus (Ladislav) Kollár was ennobled in 1593.
-Adam F. Kollár died on 10 July 1783 in Vienna, then the capital of the Habsburg monarchy.
+Adam F. Kollár died on 10 July 1783 in Vienna, then the capital of the Holy Roman Empire of the German Nation and the Habsburg monarchy.
 Sources also give other dates for his death, the 13th, and 15th of the same month.

 While Kollár is likely to have used František as his middle name when he spoke in his native Slovak, he used the Latin Franciscus (also Adamo Francisco) or the German Franz as his middle name in all of his works, which were published only in the two languages.
 The version František did not begin to appear as his middle name in Slovak and Czech publications until later in the 20th century.
 Hungarian texts use Ferenc.
 English texts have traditionally used Franz; the more modern practice is František.